kws/tutorial/spring-mvc-05/README.md

 Notice how we have included a new taglib (`http://www.springframework.org/tags/form`) with the prefix `form`.
 We don't create a normal
 HTML form, instead we use the `<form:form>` element, and all the inputs are from the form taglib as well.
 This basically handles the binding to the Person object for us.
-We tell the form that the `commandName` is person.
+We tell the form that the `commandName` is "person".
 This is the name of the attribute we populated in our controller.
 Each of the form inputs take a path that is equivalent to the bean property accessors.

 The only exception is the checkboxes - it references an attribute called "hobbies", but where is this coming from?
 We have to go back into